martynovdmytro/shop/README.md

-This is my very first project created from scratch in order to sort out skills and improve Laravel using abilities.
+This is my very first project created from scratch in order to sort out my skills and study Laravel much deeper